Mijones22/davan690.github.io/README.md

 This is my personal website for my phd work with the statistics network and other academic research included.
-The website is build on the following:
+This website is build on the **Beautiful Jekyll** template below.

-## Credits

-This template was not made entirely from scratch.

 # Beautiful Jekyll